 Calpurnia Tate, Girl Vet (series) by Jacqueline Kelly, illustrated by Jennifer L. Meyer.
 This is a spin off of the excellent middle grade novel about a budding young naturalist, Calpurnia (see below).
 In this series, Calpurnia and her younger brother learn to take care of the local wildlife.

 Zoey and Sassafras (series) by Asia Citro, illustrated by Marion Lindsay.
 Zoey is can-do girl scientist who learns she has a super secret skill: she can see magical creatures.
 Her not-so secret skill is applying the scientific method to taking care of these creatures when they are injured.
-This charming early chapter book series that teaches kids scientific concepts is a welcome addition to a growing body of STEM literature.
+This charming early chapter book series that teaches kids scientific concepts with a fantasy twist is a welcome addition to a growing body of STEM literature.

 Phineas L. MacGuire . . .
 Erupts!: The First Experiment (From the Highly Scientific Notebooks of Phineas L. MacGuire) (series) by Frances O’Roark Dowell, illustrated by Preston McDaniels.
 Phineas (aka “Mac”) is a fourth grader who goes through life looking at everything from a scientific angle.
 He observes, collects and applies data, but when he is paired with the new kid at school for a science experiment the pair have to figure out how to work together.
 The writing is funny and clever and kids will easily relate to the characters.
 The book even includes several experiments for readers to try at home.